samjones00/docs/docs/_documentation/Add-ServiceStack-Reference.md

 ### Remove Native Types Feature

 Native Types is enabled by default in ServiceStack projects.
-It can be disabled by removing the `NativeTypesFeature` plugin with:
+It can be disabled by removing the `NativeTypesFeature` plugin:

 ```csharp
 Plugins.RemoveAll(x => x is NativeTypesFeature);